jvanbruegge/binder_datatypes/README.md

 This is the artifact accompanying the paper:

-Barendregt Joining Forces with Knaster and Tarski:
+Barendregt Convenes with Knaster and Tarski:
-Strong~Rule~Induction~for Syntax with Bindings
+Strong Rule Induction for Syntax with Bindings

 ### How To Run?